Jack Alabaster

-John Chaloner Alabaster (born 11 July 1930) is a former cricketer who played 21 Test matches for New Zealand between 1955 and 1972.
+John Chaloner Alabaster (11 July 1930 – 9 April 2024) was a New Zealand cricketer who played 21 Test matches for the country's national team between 1955 and 1972.
 A leg-spin bowler, he was the only New Zealander to play in each of the country's first four Test victories.
-In domestic cricket was often partnered at the crease for his provincial side Otago by his younger brother Gren, who bowled off-spin.
+In domestic cricket, he was often partnered at the crease for his provincial side Otago by his younger brother Gren, who bowled off-spin.
 A schoolteacher, he later served as Rector of Southland Boys' High School in Invercargill.